 Students failing an airport health check

 If a student fails an airport health check, reassure them that you will try to manage the situation.
 Try to obtain as much information as possible from the student and ask if you can speak directly to the official who is with the student.
 If the situation cannot be resolved and the student is detained please advise your school leadership and lodge an IRIS report if it constitutes a critical incident

 Additional travel documents or travel items

 In addition to normal travel documents, students must always have their school student emergency / safety card with them throughout the journey.
 Students should always be contactable via telephone (call and/or other platforms such as WeChat) , particularly on the day of departure.
 Schools should explain what to do and who to call in the event of an emergency.

 The Department's International Education Division can also provide a letter for students to carry with them which outlines some of the student's details (i.e. Name, ID Number, Nationality, Age and School) and reason for travel.

 For students transiting through Sydney (or other airports), ISCs should remain in regular contact throughout the day to ensure the student is managing with the additional health and security measures in place at the airport.
-Some students may find this confronting and may require additional support through hourly phone calls.
+Some students may find this confronting and may require additional support through regular phone calls.
 The frequency of contact should be based on the needs of the student.

 Students should also ensure they have appropriate supplies of medication with them.
 Schools should advise students to also take an adequate supply of Personal Protective Equipment (PPE) for their entire journey home (including spares).
 This includes masks, gloves and hand sanitiser.
 Students should wear masks as required, including during any overnight periods, and maintain social distancing requirements.